Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 - Go to your browser, navigate to `localhost:3000`, and you should see the front end running.
 You will first notice a **Connect** button.
 ![connect](./images/connect.png)

-- After clicking on **Connect**, you will be prompted to connect your fuel wallet to initiate your contract and begin interacting with it.
+- After clicking on **Connect**, you will be prompted to connect your Fuel wallet to initiate your contract and begin interacting with it.

 ## The Frontend Code
 This section will break down the frontend application of this tutorial and how you can make changes to modify the designs or add more implementations to the current existing code.

-- Go to the components folder; there are four files inclusive, `Home.tsx`, `contractUtils.tsx`, `proposlCount.tsx` and `styles.tsx`
+- Go to the components folder where there are four files inclusive, `Home.tsx`, `contractUtils.tsx`, `proposlCount.tsx` and `styles.tsx`

 ## The Home Component
 The Home component is the main page of the frontend application for interacting with the DAO.
 It provides users with functionalities to connect their wallets, create and vote on proposals, view user information, and interact with the DAO contract.
 The component encapsulates the logic for handling these interactions and rendering the corresponding UI elements.